jkeneda/business-math/README.md

 3. Add graphing abilities from chartjs

-4. Clean up the MathJax-config in each folder and auto-number examples and stuff
+4. Auto-number examples and stuff

 5. Fix spoiler nonsense at the end of functions section